caisq/tfjs-dump/speech-command/README.md

 `.dat` files.
 These files can be uploaded into the browser for conversion in the next conversion step.

-## 2. Run the .dat file through the browser FFT
+## 2. Run the .dat files through the browser FFT

 Start your HTTP server: